willybaer/WDTreeList/README.md

 compile 'com.github.willybaer.wdtreelist:WDTreeListLibrary:0.1.1'
 ```

+### Example
+Have a look inside the "app" directory for an example implemenation.

 ------
 ### How To
 The usage of the WDTreeListAdapter is similiar to the standard RecyclerView.Adapter.
 Only extend the WDTreeListAdapter and implement the necessary methods.